Jawad-Mufti/android-development-project/README.md

 ## Testing

-1. Right-click the `test` and select *Run 'Run unit tests''*
+1. Right-click the `test` directory and select *Run 'Run unit tests''*
-2. Right-click the `androidTest` and select *Run 'Run instrumented tests''*
+2. Right-click the `androidTest` directory and select *Run 'Run instrumented tests''*

 You can also select different run profiles via the menu *Run* -> *Run...*